zmike/zmike.github.io/_posts/2020-07-07-testing-accidents.md

 ## Examining
 I rushed to the pipeline creation to check out the `depthClampEnable` value of [VkPipelineRasterizationStateCreateInfo](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPipelineRasterizationStateCreateInfo.html).
 It was enabled.

-I checked out `depthTestEnable` and `depthCompareOp` from [VkPipelineDepthStencilStateCreateInfo](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPipelineDepthStencilStateCreateInfo.html) in the same place.
+I checked `depthTestEnable` and `depthCompareOp` from [VkPipelineDepthStencilStateCreateInfo](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPipelineDepthStencilStateCreateInfo.html) in the same place.
 All fine there too.

 [vkCmdSetViewport](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCmdSetViewport.html) seemed a possible candidate too, but `minDepth` and `maxDepth` were set with `0.75` and `0.0` as they should be.